 4 Department of Nuclear Medicine, West China Hospital of Sichuan University, Chengdu, China

-6 Department of epidemiology and Biostatistics, West China School of Public Health, Sichuan University, Chengdu, China
+6 Department of Epidemiology and Biostatistics, West China School of Public Health, Sichuan University, Chengdu, China

 Abstract